lucmann/lucmann.github.io/source/_posts/ARB-program-interface-query.md

 这个扩展定义了两个概念：**interfaces**和**active resources**

-- Interfaces
+## Interfaces

 Provides a way for the program to communicate with application code, fixed-function OpenGL pipeline stages, and other programs.

 例如：
 - inputs
 - outputs
 - uniforms
 - uniform blocks
 - subroutines and subroutine uniforms
 - atomic counter buffers

-- Inactive Resources
+## Active Resources

 Each interface of a program has a set of active resources used by the program.